-All students admitted to the Bachelor in Political Science programme must submit a mandatory placement test - prescribed by the university - to determine their level in English.
+All students admitted to the Bachelor in Political Science program must submit a mandatory placement test - prescribed by the university - to determine their level in English.
 If the student attains a grade of 40% or less in the placement test, then s/he has to study the remedial English language course ENG099.
-The student is otherwise exempt from this course if s/he attains a grade of more than 40% on the placement test.
+The student is otherwise exempt from this course if s/he attains a grade of more than 40% in the placement test.

-The Bachelor's Programme in Political Science includes a set of courses divided into four years (levels) gradually and sequentially.
-A system of prerequisites for each course has also been established so the student can move and progress from one level to the next.
-Students' progress is monitored through the university's academic advising system.
+The Bachelor's program in Political Science includes a set of courses that have been divided into four years (levels) gradually and sequentially.
+A system of pre-requisites for each course has also been established so that the student can move and progress from one level to the next.
+Students' progress is monitored from through the university's academic advising system.

-The Bachelor's Programme in Political Science has been designed to enable the graduate to acquire critical knowledge, develop specialised skills to deal with unexpected changes and conduct scientific analysis of different political environments.
+The Bachelor's program in Political Science has been designed to enable the graduate to acquire critical knowledge and develop his specialized skills to deal with unexpected changes and conduct scientific analysis of different political environments.

-The Political Science graduate has wide opportunities to work after graduation, especially as it is the only programme of its kind in the Kingdom of Bahrain.
-This programme qualifies the graduate to work in:
+The graduate of the Bachelor's program in Political Science has wide opportunities to work after graduation, especially as it is the only program of its kind in the Kingdom of Bahrain.
+This program qualifies the graduate to work in: